Tokyo Paralympics day-by-day guide

 On the final day of the swimming programme, Stephen Clegg, who set a world record in the S12 100m butterfly earlier this year, will be a strong contender to claim Paralympic gold (10:53).

-Another high-profile member of the GB team, Richard Whitehead, faces a tough battle to win his third consecutive 200m title (11:39).
-Whitehead lost his world title to South African teenager Ntando Mahlangu in 2019 and their rematch could be a cracker.
+Another high-profile member of the GB team, Richard Whitehead, faces a tough battle to win his third consecutive 200m title (11:42).
+Whitehead lost his T61 world title to South African teenager Ntando Mahlangu in 2019 and their rematch could be a cracker.

 Cycling comes to an end with strong GB hopes in the men's and women's B road races (from 05:00) through Steve Bate and Adam Duggleby, Lora Fachie and Corrine Hall and Sophie Unwin and Jenny Holl while before that, triathlete George Peasgood will show his versatility in the men's C4-5 event (01:30).